ProShark94/Stock-Trend-Tracker/README.md

-# CS 498 E2E Final Project (sp24) repo for NetID: dr31

-GitHub username at initialization time: ProShark94
+# Stock trend tracker for top 5 stocks in S&P 50

-Final Project CS 498: Stock Predictor using Sentimental Analysis
+Stock Predictor using Sentimental Analysis

-This Project follows similar path as MP03 but with a practical touch on markets and emphasising the trends in markets.
-In this we will use top 5 stocks in the market pertaining to Technology and Manufacturing. data and model folders are similar to MP03.
+In this we will use top 5 stocks in the market pertaining to Technology and Manufacturing.

 This is a simple and efficient predictor based on solving a simple problem correctly is better than tackling a huge problem and producing an inoperable product.
 _____________________________________________________________________________________________________________________________________________________